Site Availability Monitor (SAM) connector

 metadata:

-# having the complete address as a user defined metadata field can be useful for understating which URL address is being pinged.
+# as a best practice, include the complete address as a user-defined metadata field so you can understand which URL address is being pinged.

 myaddress: https://example01.com/anything-blue/anything/blue/